Snoffee/Elevator-Project/README.md

 All elevators communicate using UDP broadcasting, ensuring that network messages such as peer updates, master elections, and order assignments are efficiently shared.

 - **Acknowledgement System:**
-All message types are confirmed by the recipient sending an acknowledgement message to the transmitter.
+All messages are equipped with individual sequence numbers and confirmed by the recipient sending an acknowledgement message with the same sequence number to the transmitter.
 The transmitter keeps resending messages untill an acknowledgement is received or it times out.

 - **Supervisor:**
 Each elevator has its own supervisor that keeps tabs on the executable.
 It detects when the executable is down and automatically restarts it.
 Used to handle failure states, like loss of motor power and obstruction problems.